kitswas/VirtualGamePad/README.md

 VirtualGamePad lets you use your Android phone as a gamepad for your Windows PC.
 It's similar to DroidJoy, but free and open source.

+Benefits of using VirtualGamePad:

+- **Free and Open Source**: No ads, no tracking, no paywalls.
+- **Secure**: The code is open for anyone to review.
+No need to trust a random app from the Play Store.
+- **Economical & Eco-friendly**: No need to buy a new gamepad.
+Use your old phone instead.
+Save money and reduce e-waste.

 ## Screenshots

 VirtualGamePad running on an Android 12 device: